Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2011 Belle Brise 93+p

 Tasted twice - last time in April 2014.
 Consistent notes.
 33% new oak.
 This wine had an intense nose of black cherries, silky fruit, tannin, finesse, and elegance.
-Great complexity and length here.
+There is great complexity and length here.
 Very classy and stylish wine.

 2010 Belle Brise 96p